 I’m a Canadian Internal Medicine doctor that runs medaholic.com.
 When I started this blog, I was a medical student with some experience on the admissions committee and interviewing applicants.
 I was previously an MCAT instructor.
 I started this blog as a way to help premeds excel, med students survive med school and for others to better understand what a life in medicine is all about.

 What is medaholic.com?

-I started medaholic.com as a blog in 2008 to document my journey through medicine.
-Since then it’s evolved into a resource for people interested in succeeding as a premed, studying for the MCAT, medical school admissions and med school life.
-Along the way, I try to write down some interesting stories or useful advice I have stumbled upon.
-So whether you’re in high school, premed, medical school or residency and beyond, I hope you can find something useful or interesting to read.
+I started this blog medaholic in 2008 to document my journey through medicine.
+Since then it’s evolved into a resource for people interested in succeeding as a premed, studying for the MCAT, understanding medical school admissions, medical school life, residency and being a doctor.
+Along the way, I try to write down stories and advice I have stumbled upon or have been passed to me.
+So whether you’re in high school, premed, medical school or residency and beyond, I hope you find this site useful.

-I hope that I can look back at these posts in the future and find that I still have the same ideals, dreams and passions as when I first started this journey.
+To me personally: I hope I can look back at these posts in the future and still find I have the same ideals and passions for medicine as when I first started.

 - You can find a list of useful articles and posts in the archives

 - I have a section on the MCAT with some resources.
 Here’s a tutorial to help self study the MCAT.

 - You can contact me if you have questions (I usually respond within a few days, though it can be weeks if life’s busy)

 - Patient privacy is protected in all my posts.
 The stories are fictional and but the experiences are real